 Dr. James Smithies

 James Smithies is Director of King’s Digital Lab.
 He was previously Senior Lecturer in Digital Humanities and Associate Director of the UC CEISMIC Digital Archive at the University of Canterbury, New Zealand.
 He has worked in the government and commercial IT sectors as a technical writer and editor, business analyst, and project manager.
-He is currently working on a monograph for Palgrave Macmillan titled Digital Humanities and the Digital Modern.
+In 2017 he published a monograph for Palgrave Macmillan titled Digital Humanitiesand the Digital Modern.

 James is interested in applied and theoretical digital humanities, including big data analysis, minimal computing, digital archives, modelling and virtual worlds.
 He has subsidiary interests in critical and media theory, and postphenomenology.
 His historical work focuses on the history of ideas, technology (including but not limited to computing), and literature.

 See his personal website for more information about his work.